Annika Lübbert

-Alongside this, I work as a freelance trainer, supporting scientists (via hfp-consulting) and other professionals by strengthening how they communicate, collaborate, and take action in complex work environments (see my portfolio – coming soon).
+Alongside this, I work as a freelance trainer, supporting scientists (via hfp-consulting) and other professionals to strengthen how they communicate, collaborate and take action in complex work environments (see my portfolio – coming soon).

-My work and curiosity for social learning are nurtured and sustained by a wonderful web of people – among them is the enactive research group, with whom I meet regularly to reflect, exchange and learn together.
-I also take part in research-practice collaborations focused on collective creativity, embodied learning and the important work of mediators of innovation.
+My work and curiosity for social learning are sustained by a wonderful web of people – among them the enactive research group, with whom I meet regularly to reflect, exchange and learn together, as well as networks of research-and-practice focused on collective creativity, embodied learning and the important role of mediators of innovation.

 In Sanskrit, my name means constant change (Anicca) and fearless force (Anika) – I resonate very well with that.